dladowitz/TopicsVoting/docs/DEVICE_DETECTION_SIMPLIFICATION.md

 ## How It Works

 1. **Request**: User makes HTTP request with user agent
-2. **Detection**: Server detects device type from user agent
+2. **Detection**: Server detects device type from user agent (excludes tablets)
-3. **Layout**: Server selects appropriate layout
+3. **Layout**: Server selects appropriate layout (tablets get laptop layout)
 4. **Render**: Page renders with correct layout
 5. **No interference**: No client-side JavaScript to cause issues

 This approach is the simplest possible solution - pure server-side device detection with no client-side JavaScript whatsoever.
-It completely eliminates the form auto-clear issue by removing all client-side device detection logic.
+It completely eliminates the form auto-clear issue by removing all client-side device detection logic, and provides a better experience for tablet users by giving them the wider laptop layout.